JSW Infrastructure Limited (NSE: JSWINFRA) Q3 2026 Earnings Call dated Jan. 16, 2026

 Ketan Jain

-Understood?
 Understood.
+Understood.
 Thank you for the response.
-Just one last question sir.
-If you could help me understand the railway rakes segment which we are entering in about the acquisition, the rationale and the opportunity size in this.
+Just one last question.
+Sir, if you could help me understand the railway rakes segment which we are entering in about the acquisition, the rationale and the opportunity size in this.
 If you could just explain a bit about the business model and how attractive this is.

 Rinkesh Roy

-So if you look at it, the rational was that Vijay Nagar currently in India has now ramped up production to 18 million tons per annum.
-So this has now become a single point where you are looking at an output of 1.5 million tons of steel coming out from that plant.
-And in that the majority is being carried by Indian railway rakes or by road.
+So if you look at it, the rational was that Vijayanagar currently in India has now ramped up production to 18 million tonnes per annum.
+So this has now become a single point where you are looking at an output of 1.5 million tonnes of steel coming out from that plant.
+And in that the majority is being carried by Indian Railway rakes or by road.
 The margin, the movement through these specialized wagons are very less.
 So that is where we want to enter and we want to further ramp it up as we had told earlier.
+So these numbers we are looking at, ramping it up from 25 gradually to 50 and then further onwards moving it up.
+Similarly, Dolvi on the West Coast is also ramping up its production from 10 to 15.
+So every month you are looking at output of a million tonnes plus coming out from these two locations.
+And that is where we had thought that we will enter into this area.

 Ketan Jain